Introduction to Data Warehousing: Building a Cutting Edge Data & Analytics Strategy

 Data Warehouse appliances act as the building blocks for creating efficient business data warehouse systems.

 Concepts of Data Warehouse

-As the concept combines information from multiple sources, different departments in an organization can access data directly from the warehouse, without wasting any time opening multiple folders to get the relevant information.
+As the concept combines information from multiple sources, different departments can access data directly from the warehouse without wasting any time involved in opening multiple folders to get the relevant information.

 As a business, you can use data warehouses with staging areas to process large volumes of customer data so that irrelevant information can be filtered out, and your team will only be left with precise information to work on.

-This will also increase the pace of decision making and assist businesses never to miss a growth opportunity.
+This will also increase the pace of decision-making and assist businesses never to miss an opportunity.